Updated January 30, 2020

 Initial Basis Step-Up for Calculating Net Investment Income Gain

-In early June, the IRS responded to college and university concerns on the net investment income excise tax) when it announced that it intends to issue proposed regulations providing that the basis of property for determining gain will generally not be less than its fair market value on December 31, 2017.
+In early June 2018, the IRS responded to college and university concerns on the net investment income excise tax when it announced its intent to issue proposed regulations providing that the basis of property for determining gain will generally not be less than its fair market value on December 31, 2017.
 IRS Notice 2018-55 states that the IRS and Treasury Department intend to issue regulations that will provide for an initial basis step-up for purposes of determining gain; however, educational institutions are permitted to rely on this part of the notice before regulations are issued.

 The IRS has released the draft of revised Form 4720, Return of Certain Excise Taxes Under Chapters 4 and 42 of the Internal Revenue Code, and its instructions, which colleges and universities will use to calculate and pay excise taxes on endowment investment income and executive compensation.